Frequently Asked Questions

 Active ingredient: bimatoprostInactive ingredients: benzalkonium chloride; sodium chloride; sodium phosphate, dibasic; citric acid; and purified water.
-Sodium hydroxide and/or hydrochloric acid might be added to adjust pH.
+Sodium hydroxide and/or hydrochloric acid could be added to adjust pH.
 The pH during its shelf life ranges from 6.8 — 7.8.

 What is skin hyperpigmentation?

 This is a common, usually harmless condition in which areas of skin become darker than the surrounding skin color.
 This occurs when there is an increase in the melanin, the brown pigment that produces normal skin color, in the skin.
-Skin hyperpigmentation is a possible side effect of LATISSE®, but might be reversible after discontinuation of the product.
+Skin hyperpigmentation is a possible side effect of LATISSE®, but could be reversible after discontinuation of the product.

 What is elevated intraocular pressure (IOP)?

 This is a condition where the pressure inside the eye is higher than normal.
-LATISSE® might decrease IOP.
+LATISSE® could decrease IOP.
 So talk to your doctor if you are using IOP-lowering medications.
 Concurrent administration of LATISSE® and certain IOP-lowering medications in ocular hypertensive patients should be closely monitored for changes in intraocular pressure.

 What should I do if I experience eye redness?

-Eye redness might occur immediately after use, but should usually last only for a short period of time.
+Eye redness could occur immediately after use, but should usually last only for a short period of time.
 Eye redness alone is not an allergic reaction or inflammation, and doesn't mean that your eyes are being harmed.
 Please use the LATISSE® applicators as instructed to help to minimize the occurrence of eye redness.

 Could LATISSE® cause the color of my eyes to change?